 -a All lines, including deleted lines and lines no longer present at the head revision, are included.
 Each line includes a starting and ending revision. -c Display the changelist number, rather than the revision number, associated with each line.
 If you use the -a option and the -c option together, each line includes a starting and ending changelist number. -doptions Runs the diff routine with one of a subset of the standard UNIX diff options.
-See "Usage Notes" on page 13 for a listing of these options. -i Follow file history across branches.
+See "Usage Notes" on page 25 for a listing of these options. -i Follow file history across branches.
 If a file was created by branching, Perforce includes revisions up to the branch point.
-The use of the -i option implies the -c option.
-The -i option cannot be combined with -I. -I Follow integrations into the file.
+The use of the $-i$ option implies the $-c$ option.
+The $-i$ option cannot be combined with $-I$ . -I Follow integrations into the file.
 If a line was introduced into the file by a merge, the source of the merge is indicated as the changelist that introduced the line.
 If that source was itself the result of an integration, that source will be used instead, and so on.
-The use of the -I option implies the -c option.
-The -I option cannot be combined with -i . -q Quiet mode; suppress the one-line header for each file. -t Force p4 annotate to display non-text (binary) files. -u Display the name of the user who modified the change and the date when the modification occurred. g-opts See "Global Options" on page 539 .
+The use of the $-\mathbf{I}$ option implies the $-\mathbf{c}$ option.
+The $-\mathbf{I}$ option cannot be combined with $-\mathbf{i}$ . -q Quiet mode; suppress the one-line header for each file. -t Force p4 annotate to display non-text (binary) files. -u Display the name of the user who modified the change and the date when the modification occurred.